ztyyLV/web-twain-docs/info/schedule/Stable.md

 * Added property `showCheckbox` to show checkbox on image(s).
 * Added method `ChangeBrightnessAsync()` to change the image brightness.
 * Added method `ChangeContrastAsnyc()` to change the image contrast.
-* Added method `UpdateCert()` to update and download certificate.
+* Added method `UpdateCert()` to automatically update the client certificate.

 ### Improved Features

+* Improved the <strong>document capture </strong> in WASM mode.
+* RENDERALL convert mode in <a href="https://www.dynamsoft.com/web-twain/docs/info/api/Addon_PDF.html?ver=latest#setconvertmode" target="_blank">SetConvertMode</a> now supports loading images with annotations.
 * Updated Barcode Reader library to version 8.6.
 Check out release notes for <a href="https://www.dynamsoft.com/barcode-reader/programming/javascript/release-notes/js-8.html?ver=latest#860-08312021" target="_blank">Barcode Reader JavaScript SDK - 8.6</a>
-* RENDERALL convert mode in <a href="https://www.dynamsoft.com/web-twain/docs/info/api/Addon_PDF.html?ver=latest#setconvertmode" target="_blank">SetConvertMode</a> now supports loading images with annotations.
 * Modified DynamicImage.dll(DynamicImagex64.dll) to improve the encoding and decoding mode of tiff.
 * Updated the order of Capability setting according to the order defined in the TWAIN document.
-* Improved the document capture in WASM mode.

 ### Bug Fixes